-The labyrinth at the center of the Jud Cramer Ascension Garden is a direct replica of the thirteenth-century labyrinth at the historic Chartes Cathedral, located near Paris, France.
+The Prayer Labyrinth at the center of the Jud Cramer Ascension Garden is a direct replica of the thirteenth-century labyrinth at the historic Chartes Cathedral, located near Paris, France.
 The labyrinth is an eleven-circuit design, divided into four quadrants.

 Labyrinths were meant to be walked, as a kind of short pilgrimage or quest.
 The goal was to find and meet God at the center of this sacred space in the hope that the walker become closer to God along the journey into and out of the labyrinth.